-This program, funded by the U.S. Department of Education, Office of Special Education Programs (OSEP), provides Parent Training and Information (PTI) services to the nine most southern counties in the state.
-These include: Collier, Hendry, Glades, Martin, Broward, Miami-Dade, Lee, Palm Beach, and Monroe.

-Both programs help to ensure that parents of children with the full range of disabilities have the training and information they need to prepare their children for not only school, but to be able to lead productive, independent lives to the fullest extent possible.
+Our Parent Training and Information (PTI) Center programs, funded by the U.S. Department of Education, Office of Special Education Programs (OSEP), help ensure that parents of children with the full range of disabilities under IDEA, self-advocates, and the professionals who work with them have the training and information they need to be prepared not only for school, but for students with disabilities to he able to lead productive and independent lives to the greatest extent possible.